Dr. Dal-Yong Jin, Director and Distinguished Professor, School of Communication

 Peter Anderson has an international background in research and teaching in the fields of telecommunications, media, information systems and communication policy.
 His early work focused on community advocacy and the use of communication technology to support social change and, in later years, his focus shifted to supporting community disaster risk reduction and resiliency building practices through innovative uses of emerging information and communication technologies.
 During the past thirty years he has participated in the design and implementation of electronic communication and information systems for disaster management in collaboration with the United Nations, scientific, government and non-government disaster management organizations and representatives and is frequently called upon to assist during emergency and disaster events.
 Peter is currently collaborating with Canadian federal, provincial and territorial agencies, local authorities and responders on new methods for improving intra and interagency communications for mission critical operations, public warning and situational awareness.
 He is the author of a number of publications and studies related to emergency communication, policy, networking and planning.

-Dr. Peter Chow-White, Professor and Director, School of Communication
+Dr. Peter Chow-White, Professor, School of Communication

 Dr. Peter Chow-White is a professor of the School of Communication and the GeNA Lab at Simon Fraser University.
 He researches the development, adoption, and impact of communication, blockchain, and big data.
 He also works with industry partners building next generation communication technologies in health and genomics, social media, blockchain, sports, and big data.